SaberTeethTigerShark/Market-Meet-Me/README.md

 ---

 //  categorizeStocksFromCSV()
 //  Parses embedded CSV data to map stock symbols to their names, categorize them by sector and sub-industry,
 //  and return a sorted list of all unique categories.

 ---

 //  populateCategoryDropdown(categoryList)
 //  Populates a dropdown menu with category options using the provided list, resetting its contents before insertion.

 ---

 //  populateTickerSuggestions()
 //  Generates autocomplete suggestions for stock tickers by parsing embedded CSV data and populating
 //  a datalist element with ticker-name pairs.

 ---

-//  loadSelectedStockArray()
-//  Loads the selected stock category from a dropdown, deduplicates its tickers, and fetches their data in a single batch.
-//  If "Portfolio" is selected, displays the user's portfolio instead.

----

-//  lookupTickerByName(name, clearBoard)
-//  Searches for a NASDAQ ticker symbol by company name using an external API,
-//  optionally clears the display, and fetches stock data if found.

----

-//  updateWeeksToFetch()
-//  Updates the global `weeksToFetch` value based on user input and reloads the currently selected stock array accordingly.

----

-//  fetchManualStock()
-//  Attempts to fetch stock data using a manually entered ticker symbol,
-//  falling back to name-based lookup if no direct match is found.

----

-// getStockData(stockTicker)
-// Fetches historical stock data for a given ticker, reverses it chronologically,
-// and renders it in blocks based on the selected time range.

----

 //  chunkArray(array, size)
 //  Splits an array into smaller chunks of a specified size and returns them as a new array of arrays.

----

-//  getStockDataBatch(tickerArray)
-//  Fetches historical stock data for multiple tickers in a single API call, renders each dataset,
-//  and recursively retries any missing tickers in manageable chunks.

----

-//  renderStockBlock(ticker, name, dataBlock, blockLabel, container)
-//  Renders a visual block of stock data with dynamic styling for price changes,
-//  highlighting the highest and lowest closing days, and includes trade controls for each stock.

 ---